A Rockafellar Theorem for cyclically quasi-monotone maps: the regular non-vanishing case: Examples

-We can describe the sets $C(x)$ explicitly.
-If $|x| \leq 1$ then $C^F(x)=\overline{B(0,1)}$ the unitary, closed ball.
-If $|x|>1$ then $C^F (x)$ is the sharp-drop like set in the figure.
+We can describe the sets $C^F(x)$ explicitly.
+If $|x| \leq 1$ then $C^F(x)=\overline{B(0,1)}$ the closed unit ball.
+If $|x|>1$ then $C^F (x)$ is the sharp drop-like set in \Cref{fig:single_circle}.
 In this case neither \Cref{ND-lipschitz} nor \Cref{cond-resol} apply but we explicitly showed two potentials for the vector field.

 \end{xmp}

 \begin{xmp}[$\tfrac 12$ hedgehog] On $\R^d$, $d\geq 1$, we define

 In this case, the family $\C^F$ is totally ordered and is depicted in the figure above.
 Denoting by $\Sigma$ the half-line $\{x \in \R^d \ : \ x_1 \geq 0\}$ An explicit potential is given by